Show summary Hide summary

 What is the origin of the last name Monquet?

-There is also the idea that Monquet could be linked to old terms used to designate people or places, you know, those names that often came from a landscape detail, like a hill, a small mountain.
+There is also the idea that Monquet could be related to old terms used to designate people or places, you know, those names that often came from a landscape detail, like a hill, a small mountain.
 “Mont” could be the root, and the suffix “-quet” an affectionate form, somewhat like what was done in Old French.

 The meaning of the last name Monquet

-You hardly see it in the South-West, or only very sporadically, which reinforces the idea of a family that hasn’t dispersed as much as others.
+You hardly see it in the Southwest, or only very sporadically, which reinforces the idea of a family that hasn’t dispersed as much as others.
 Internationally, it’s even rarer, probably linked to French diasporas, but truly marginal.

 Some famous personalities bearing the name Monquet

-Some tips for genealogical research on Monquet
+Some leads for genealogical research on Monquet

 If you have Monquet in your family tree, the first thing to do is to dive into the departmental archives of Lorraine and Champagne.
 There, you often find transcriptions of old records mentioning this name, which can be very rich in insights.

-You might even have fun (if you like challenges) comparing the different variants of the name in these sources to check if you haven’t missed a distant branch; it’s a bit like a puzzle.
+You might even have fun (if you like challenges) comparing the different variants of the name in these sources to check if you haven’t missed a distant branch, it’s a bit like a puzzle.

 Some statistics on the popularity of the name Monquet